navdeep-G/trybox/README.md

     ```

 3. Choose option `[1]` to create a new snippet
-   You'll be prompted to enter a description and some code.
+   You'll be prompted to enter a description and write your code in your editor.

 4. Example input:
     ```
-    Enter tag/description: hello world
+    Enter tag/description: greet user
-    Enter your Python code.
-End with a blank line. print("Hello from TryBox!")
     ```

+    In your editor, write the following code and save:

+    ```python
+    name = input("What is your name? ")
+    print(f"Hello, {name}!
+Welcome to TryBox.")
+    ```

-5. After saving, run the snippet again with option `[2]`.
+5. After saving, your snippet will be stored.
+   If auto-run is enabled, you’ll immediately see something like:

+    ```
+    What is your name?
+Alice
+    Hello, Alice!
+Welcome to TryBox.
+    ```

+6. Or, choose option `[2]` from the main menu to run it manually later.

 ## ⚖️ License